A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 Cilk Plus has high work efficiency, as the ratio between $\work$ and $\serial$ is close to one.
-Here, we did coarsen the base case, which helps with the spawn overhead --- when the divide-and-conquer parallel algorithm reaches certain base case size, the code stops spawning and calls the sequential version instead.
-Coarsening is common practice for task-parallel code, and it makes a trade-off between spawn overhead and parallelism --- the smaller the base case size the higher the parallelism and spawn overhead.
-Typically one coarsen the base case size to mitigate spawn overhead but keeps it small enough so that the computation has sufficient parallelism.
-We chose the base case size for these benchmarks by picking the ones that provides the best $T_32$ raw execution times (and the base case sizes used for these benchmarks are shown in \secref{eval}).
+Here, we did coarsen the base case --- when a divide-and-conquer parallel algorithm reaches certain base case size, the code stops spawning and calls the sequential version instead.
+Coarsening helps with spawn overhead and is a common practice for task-parallel code; it makes a trade-off between spawn overhead and parallelism --- the smaller the base case size the higher the parallelism and spawn overhead.
+Typically one can coarsen the base case size to mitigate spawn overhead but keeps it small enough so that the computation has sufficient parallelism.
+We chose the base case sizes for these benchmarks by picking the ones that provide the best $T_{32}$ raw execution times.

-Most benchmarks have very little idle time, indicating that they have sufficient parallelism.
-The only benchmark that has high idle time is \texttt{strassen}.
-In principle, \texttt{strassen} should have sufficient parallelism asymptotically, with $\work = O(n^{\lg 7})$ and $\spa = O(\lg^2 n)$.
-However, due to the multiple matrix additions and subtractions and allocations for temporary matrices, it comes with a large constant in front of the span term.
-We used a home-brewed work and span analysis tool (similar to Cilkview described in~\cite{HeLeLe10}) to measure the work and span of strassen for the given input and base case size we used to benchmarking, and the tool shows that it had parallelism of only $61$,\footnote{Generally the recommendation is that you should have parallelism of $10P$ if $P$ workers are used.} which explains the non-negligible idle time.
-However, the base case size we used indeed gives the best $T_32$ running time.

-Finally, we look at the work inflation.
-All benchmarks tested has work inflation of $1.8x$ or higher, up to almost $6x$, with the exception of \texttt{lu}.
-Since the implementation of \texttt{lu} (which came from original release of MIT Cilk-5~\cite{FrigoLeRa98}) is already cache oblivious~\cite{FrigoLePr99}, it had very little work inflation to begin with.
-As we shall see later, however, its running time can still benefit from mechanisms in our framework. \anote{should we use the first-touch numbers here?
-Or should we show those in the eval?}
+For \texttt{P=32}, most benchmarks have very little scheduling time and idle time, indicating that the scheduler is efficient and there is sufficient parallelism to saturate $32$ cores.
+Finally, we look at work inflation.
+Benchmarks tested have work inflation ranging from $1.45\times$ to $5.24\times$, with the exception of \texttt{matmul}.\footnote{The precise numbers for all benchmarks are shown in \secref{eval}.} The implementation of \texttt{matmul} is already cache oblivious~\cite{FrigoLePr99} and thus had little work inflation to begin with.
+We use this benchmark as a baseline to show that, even for a benchmark does not really benefit from NUMA-aware scheduling, the additional scheduling mechanism in \NUMAWS does not adversely impact performance.
+Moreover, the data layout transformation helps when applied to \texttt{malmul}.

-As we shall see in \secref{eval}, \NUMAWS has similar work efficiency and low scheduling overhead as Cilk Plus but mitigates work inflation and thus can obtain better scalability.

 \secput{numaws}{NUMA-Aware Task-Parallel Platform}